Complex box bounds for real maps: Introduction and statement of the main results

-Let us give some background.
-As mentioned, complex bounds are crucial for results on renormalization, quasiconformal rigidity and ergodic properties.
-These were first proved by Sullivan for certain infinitely renormalizable unimodal maps \cite{Sullivan}, see for example \cite{dMvS}.
-They were proved for real unicritical polynomials, in \cite{LS-lc}, \cite{Shen2}, \cite{LY} and \cite{GS}.
-For multicritical polynomials with all critical points real and of even order they were proved for certain infinitely renormalizable maps in \cite{Sm}, in \cite{Shen} (in the case of {\lq}bounded geometry{\rq}) and without assumptions on the geometry in \cite{KSS}.
-For the treatment of the infinitely renormalizable case, the paper \cite{KSS} refers to \cite{Shen}.
-We treat this case in full detail using a different strategy.
-In the case of unbounded geometry where there are only odd critical points, the situation is more subtle - the enhanced nest makes it possible to overcome even more serious obstacles.
-Complex bounds for various classes of unicritical analytic maps whose critical point is of inflection type, including covering maps of the circle, and certain real polynomial maps and Blaschke products, were obtained in \cite{LS-inflection}.
-The methods in that paper, and the corresponding paper \cite{Le} in which real bounds are proved, do not seem to go through to the case of two or more critical points of inflection type.
+Complex bounds for various classes of unicritical analytic maps whose critical point is of odd order, including covering maps of the circle, and certain real polynomial maps and Blaschke products, were obtained in \cite{LS-inflection}.
+The methods in that paper, and the corresponding paper \cite{Le} in which real bounds are proved, do not seem to go through to the case of two or more critical points of odd order.
+Indeed, also in our proof the presence of odd critical points requires us to overcome significant additional difficulties.

-We should note that if $f$ is a non-renormalizable {\em polynomial} (not necessarily real) with only hyperbolic periodic orbits, then the construction of a complex box-mapping follows immediately from the Yoccoz puzzle construction, see \cite{KS}.
+We should note that if $f$ is a non-renormalizable {\em polynomial} (not necessarily real) with only hyperbolic periodic orbits in the complex plane, then the construction of a complex box mapping follows immediately from the Yoccoz puzzle construction, see \cite{KS}.
 In fact, if there are neutral periodic points which are of parabolic type, this construction can be easily made as well: simply consider rays landing on repelling periodic points in the boundary of one of the petals of the periodic point.
-If $f$ is an infinitely renormalizable real polynomial with some non-real critical points, then it is not clear how to use the Yoccoz puzzle construction to find puzzle pieces each containing at most one critical point.
+However, if $f$ has a non-parabolic neutral orbit then in general it may be impossible to find a complex box mapping or even a periodic point with two rays landing on it.
+If $f$ is a real polynomial such rays, and therefore a complex box mapping, exists, but nevertheless it seems the only way to obtain a complex box mapping for which each puzzle piece contains at most one critical point is through complex bounds, see \cite[Section 2.2]{KS}.